 Profitability requires that ECAs operate at a price above its own marginal cost by charging a positive mark-up: $r{i,m}^{ECA} = MC{i,m}^{ECA} + \mu{i,m}^{ECA}$.
-First, recall from section 2.2 that ECAs only need to offer financing at a price lower than a firm's shadow price of capital $(r{i,m}^{ECA} < r{i,m}^{\tau})$, which is potentially higher than the market price.
+First, we show in Appendix D.4 that ECAs only need to offer financing at a price lower than a firm's shadow price of capital $(r{i,m}^{ECA} < r{i,m}^{\tau})$, which is potentially higher than the market price.

-Second, relative to private banks, ECAs may have different marginal costs.
+Second, relative to private banks, ECAs may have different marginal costs as discussed in section XX.
 In EXIM's case, its marginal costs may be lower because as a US government agency, it has access to different contract enforcement technologies that raises its recovery rates.
 In addition, EXIM does not need to pay the high costs of regulatory compliance that govern private commercial banks' domestic and international operations.
 EXIM's lower marginal cost does not come from accessing the US government's cost of capital, as EXIM has historically paid interest to the Treasury on its balance sheet at a higher rate than the 30-year Treasury bond rate (Appendix D.2.4).

 Third, by operating with a dual objective of both maximizing profits and boosting exports, ECAs would optimally charge lower mark-ups than a purely profit-maximizing bank.
-They therefore resemble government-owned banks in other development contexts, such as in Brazil (Fonseca and Matray, 2024) or Thailand (Assuncao, Mityakov and Townsend, 2020).
+They therefore resemble government-owned banks in other development contexts, such as in Brazil (Fonseca and Matray, 2024) or Thailand (Assuncao, Mityakov and Townsend, 2022).